8-Week Complete Beginner’s Workout Plan

 Beginner Tip

-Keep your feet planted firmly on the floor for stability.
+Keep your shoulder blades squeezed together and feet flat on the floor throughout.

 Seated Cable Row